 The testimony of the arresting officer and other witnesses regarding the accused person’s behavior and appearance at the time of the arrest can be sufficient to make the jury determine intoxication.
 In some cases, the appearance of being intoxicated is enough.

 What Are the Defenses to Disorderly Conduct

 When charged with disorderly conduct, the most natural defense is “it wasn’t me,” but this may not be enough to protect your freedom.
 That’s why hiring a Tampa disorderly conduct defense lawyer is crucial to providing legal representation.
-They can try to poke holes into the evidence presented by the prosecuting attorney to show some elements that weren’t proven.
+An attorney can try to poke holes into the evidence presented by the prosecuting attorney to show some elements that weren’t proven.

 They may also argue that:

 Your lawyer can argue that you were not intoxicated during the arrest.
 However, since juries will be more inclined to the testimony given by the arresting officer, it can be hard to substantiate your claim unless you have concrete evidence, like a blood alcohol test showing you were not intoxicated at the time of the arrest.